How COVID in India affects patients in Africa | DW | 27.05.2021

 When COVID cases began surging in India, many wondered if Africa would be next.
 The African continent is yet to see a mass outbreak of the pandemic.
 Afraid of the much-hyped Indian COVID variant, many African countries immediately suspended flights to and from India in early March, leaving the continent's many medical tourists in limbo.

-According to Kenya's Health Ministry, 97% of Kenyans who travel for medical treatment chose India.
-Other top destinations for medical checkups in Africa include; South Africa, Egypt, Tunisia and Mauritius.
+According to Kenya's Health Ministry, the vast majority of Kenyans who travel for medical treatment chose India.
+Other top destinations for medical checkups in Africa include: South Africa, Egypt, Tunisia and Mauritius.

 The wait "has really drained us financially," Wambua said.